 Service animals are allowed in any public area due to their extensive training and the fact that people with a service animal need them at any given moment.
 ESAs have to abide by the same established rules for regular pets and animals in any given public setting.
 The Americans with Disabilities Act (ADA) allows people with disabilities to bring service animals into public places.
 But that only extends to dogs who have been individually trained to perform specific tasks.

 Since ESAs are not extensively trained for public access, they are not protected in the same way.
 Some workplaces may allow an ESA depending on need and if it applies in a work setting.
-Securing permission to bring your ESA to work is entirely up to the discretion of your employer and is not a protected right.
+Securing permission to bring your ESA to work is entirely up to your employer’s discretion and is not a protected right.

 The Trouble With Illegitimate ESAs

-For many, their ESA is the difference between being able to function, and drowning in the symptoms of a mental health struggle or disability.
+For many, their ESA is the difference between functioning and drowning in the symptoms of a mental health struggle or disability.
 This is why many ESAs are granted housing or workplace access.
-However, this doesn’t translate to the training needed to be allowed in any public place, so those laws need to be respected.
+However, this doesn’t translate to the training needed in any public place, so those laws need to be respected.
 If someone truly needs an animal to be with them at all times to be able to function, they must seek out a legitimate and highly trained service animal to do so.

 Though an ESA and a service animal aren’t the same, each one has its place.
-If you have an ESA, know that there are emotional support animal regulations to protect your need for your pet.
+If you have an ESA, know that there are emotional support animal regulations to protect your pet’s need.
 But you are required to go through the appropriate channels to have your pet legitimized by a healthcare professional.

 – Noah Rue